petabencana/sitioss-reports/README.md

 ```

 ### Configuration
 App configuration parameters are stored in a configuration file which is parsed by app.js.
-See sample-reports-config.js for an example configuration.
+See reports-config.js and sample.env for an example configuration.

 #### Data Sources
 * dataSources - List of data source folder names which the module will run when started